ifazk/mula/README.md

 This library not only computes if strings are within a certain edit distance, but also computes what the edit distance is.

+You can find documentation for the library [here](https://ifazk.github.io/mula/).

 We support both the standard Levenshtein distance as well as the Demarau-Levenshtein distance which includes transpositions of two adjacent characters as a primitive edit operation.